eden0214/streaming-03-rabbitmq/README.md

 ## Version 1: Don't Repeat Yourself (DRY)

 1. Did you notice you had to change the message in two places?
+This actually took me a bit to recognize
     1. You update the actual message sent.
     1. You also update what is displayed to the user.
 1. Fix this by introducting a variable to hold the message.
+Done
     1. Use your variable when sending.
     1. Use the variable again when displaying to the user.